gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 She closed her eyes and took a deep breath.
 As far as her mother and the other olders knew, her plan was to crawl under the goofs to get to the base of the wall, then work her way along it to the tunnel where she thought Kulbinder and Private Thokmay were hiding.
-She hadn't bothered explaining the rest---now she just hoped it would work.
+She hadn't explained the rest of it---she wasn't even sure how she would begin.
+Now she just hoped it would work.

 *Hello?* she mind-spoke.  *Can you hear me?*